hardbyte/python-can/doc/interfaces/virtual.rst

+.. _virtual_interface_doc:

 Virtual
 =======

 The virtual interface can be used as a way to write OS and driver independent tests.

-A virtual CAN bus that can be used for automatic tests.
-Any Bus instances connecting to the same channel (in the same python program) will get each others messages.
+Any `VirtualBus` instances connecting to the same channel (from within the same Python process) will get each others messages.
+If messages shall be sent across process or host borders, consider using the :ref:`multicast_ip_doc`.

 .. code-block:: python